Virgen: Climate

 Virgen, due to its location between the Virgen North Chain and the Lasörling Group, has a favorable climate.
 This is indicated in the name Virgen, which is derived from Slavic, that means sunny place.
-The reason for Virgen's sunny location, which is marketed as the "Merano of East Tyrol", is the orientation of the Virgen Valley, through which the pat of the Sun follows.
+The reason for Virgen's sunny location, which is marketed as the "Merano of East Tyrol", is the orientation of the Virgen Valley, through which the path of the Sun follows.
 As a result, Virgen loses only a third of its total possible sunshine duration in December, and only a seventh in June.
 Comparatively, the sunshine loss in the Ötztal is as high as between one and two thirds.
 Due to the mountains in the north, Virgen is shielded from the cold Tauernwind, which reaches unprotected Matrei to the south.
 Since cold air can flow down the Isel, there are hardly any cold lakes in Virgen.
 The greatest rainfall in Virgen occurs during June and July.
 On average Virgen receives 900 mm of precipitation per year, where the precipitation in higher locations is strongly increased.
 Virgen receives relatively little snow in terms of height and consistency of the snow cover (around 110 days).
 January and February are the driest months.
 The average annual temperature in Virgen between 2000 and 2002 was 6.8°C when January was the coldest month at -2.9°C and August was the warmest at 15.9°C.